2,458 texts in Legends of the Jews (Ginzberg)

 Even the great Abraham, the patriarch of the Jewish people, faced trials.
 And, according to tradition, not just one or two, but ten!
 The Midrash, ancient collections of rabbinic te...

-But what made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
-The story goes that Abraham left his fat...
+What made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
+The story goes that Abraham left his father'...

 When God first called to Abraham, He didn't immediately reveal the destination.
-Imagine that!
-“Leave your home,” God said, in essence, “and go…” But go where?
-According to Legends ...
+“Leave your home,” God said “and go…” But go where?
+According to Legends of the Jews, this lack of s...

 It wasn't just about building altars, though he certainly did that.
 According to the legends, each altar he raised was the center of his missionary work.
-Imagine this: Abraham arri...
+Abraham arrives at a new p...

-And it wasn't a coincidence.
+It wasn't a coincidence.
 See, the famine that struck during Abraham's time?
 It wasn’t just a random act of nature.
-According to Legends of the Jews, specifically volume one, th...
+According to Legends of the Jews, specifically volume one, this f...

 It’s a story filled with hidden beauty, shrewd bargaining, and a touch of divine protection.
 Our tale begins as Abraham and Sarah journey from Canaan to Egypt.
 According to Legends...